CristianoPizzamiglio/cristianopizzamiglio.github.io/_posts/simulation/2024-10-12-mbd-pychrono.md

 Finally, configuring the `mode` parameter to 0 in the `simulation_params.yaml` file allows the model to be displayed during construction without starting the simulation.

-For further assistance on the repository, feel free to open an issue on GitHub.
+I hope this post was helpful and encourages you to develop your own amazing multibody models!
+For further assistance on the repository, feel free to contact me.